Use these links to find current tax rates and tax thresholds for business taxes.

 Use the HMRC tax checker for employees for a quick assessment of whether you are paying the right amount of tax.
 This calculator is not suitable for the self-employed.

-Visit the HMRC website to find approved mileage rates that can be used by small businesses to calculate their allowable motoring expenses and that can be paid free of tax and NICs to employees using their own vehicles for work.
+Visit the HMRC pages to find approved mileage rates that can be used by small businesses to calculate their allowable motoring expenses and that can be paid free of tax and NICs to employees using their own vehicles for work.

 Use the HMRC marginal relief calculator for company profits between the small profits rate threshold and the main corporation tax threshold.
+NOTE: The small profits rate and main rate have been aligned at 20% from 6 April 2015.

 Use the HMRC PAYE calculator to work out the tax to be deducted from an employee’s pay.